 Forming new habits can be intimidating at times, but they really don’t have to be.
 We all have moments where we yearn to change certain aspects of our lives for the better.
 This could be in the way of eating healthier, drinking more water, meditating, saving money, making more friends, getting out more, the list can go on and on.
 The fact is, there are so many areas in our lives that can be improved and made a whole lot simpler if only we created new habits.

 Getting into the habit, however, is often easier said than done.
 It seems that we acquire bad habits without any effort, but establishing “good” or “healthy” habits can, at times, be more of a challenge.

-Well, what I’ve listed here are 3 simple tips that will help make a new habit stick.
+Well, what we’ve listed here are 3 simple tips that will help make a new habit stick.

 Make The New Habit Stick By Being Specific About How You’re Going To Make The Change